aacfactory/fns/docs/usage.md

 ## Create fn

 Create go file under created service dir, then create a private go func.
-Finally use `fnc code .` command to generate codes about register fn into service and fn proxy.
+Finally use `fnc codes .` command to generate codes about register fn into service and fn proxy.

 Note: the first argument type must be a `context.Context` and the second argument type must be a `struct`, the first return value type must be a `pointer` or `slice`, the second return value type must be `errors.CodeError`.